dalaian/Python-TAF-Selenium/part_one/readme.md

 You can download it from https://www.python.org/downloads

-Or, if you are on Mac, you can install it via brew or npm
+Or, if you are on Mac, you can install it via brew or npm (may need Xcode)

 brew command
 ```